-- Contact Mr Joel Routledge (joel.routledge@beaconhill.northumberland.sch.uk) providing details of your concerns and who you have already discussed these concerns with. - If you are not satisfied with the outcome of that consultation then contact Philip Watters, Chair of Governors (philip.watters@beaconhill.northumberland.sch.uk) - If you are still not satisfied then contact the mediation service.
+Contact Mr Joel Routledge

+(joel.routledge@beaconhill.northumberland.sch.uk) providing details of your concerns and who you have already discussed these concerns with.

+- If you are not satisfied with the outcome of that consultation, then contact Philip Watters, Chair of Governors (philip.watters@beaconhill.northumberland.sch.uk) - If you are still not satisfied then contact the mediation service.
+The mediation service for Northumberland is provided by Barnardos.